-Learn about Red Hat OpenShift Service on AWS (ROSA) access, supported consoles, consumption experience, and integration with Amazon Web Services (AWS) services.
+Learn about Red Hat OpenShift Service on AWS (ROSA), interacting with ROSA using Red Hat OpenShift Cluster Manager and command-line interface (CLI) tools, consumption experience, and integration with Amazon Web Services (AWS) services.

 You receive OpenShift updates with new feature releases and a shared, common source for alignment with OpenShift Container Platform.
 ROSA supports the same versions of OpenShift as Red Hat OpenShift Dedicated and OpenShift Container Platform to achieve version consistency.